ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+s.
+Burt&#x27;s ad­
+vertisement in another column.
+Mr. Burt has
+adopted the Cash System exclusively, and is sel­
+ling for small profits.
+This is a good arrange­
+ment and would be of great advantage if it were
+practiced by all of our business men.
+We shall
+have something to say on the cash system soon.
+In the meantime, let all who owe ns call and
+settle up, so as to enable us to practice the cash
-before we write too much about it.
+system before we write too much about it.
 The Mother Moulds the Man.
 That it is the mother who moulds the man,
 is a sentiment beautifully illustrated by the